18 Benefits of Wood Vinegar

-Vinegar has been shown to provide a positive effect on cholesterol, an action that may support heart health.
+Vinegar has been shown to provide a positive effect on cholesterol, an action that also supports heart health.

 10. Relief for Insect and Snake Bites

-Wood vinegar’s relieving action may help take the sting out of fresh insect and snake bites and reduce infection in some cases.
+Wood vinegar’s relieving action helps to take the sting out of fresh insect and snake bites, and reduce infection at the same time.

 Wood vinegar reduces swelling, redness, and itchy sensations caused by poison ivy.